Declaring Independence: Nineteenth-Century U.S. Literature

 Literature of the American South

 William Faulkner once wrote, “The past is never dead.
 It’s not even past.”
-These words will guided us as we studied over three hundred years of literature written in and about the Southern United States.
+These words guided us as we studied over three hundred years of literature written in and about the Southern United States.
 Like the authors we read, we concentrated on issues of individual memory and collective history.
 Topics of discussion included childhood, class, family, race and slavery, death, discovery and exploration.
 We read a mix of poetry, short fiction, drama, anthropology, history and memoir.
 Authors included Thomas Jefferson, Edgar Allan Poe, Frederick Douglass, Mark Twain, and Flannery O’Connor.

 The Mystery in the Story